Andrewshin-7th-technology-student/build-CI/.repo files/README.md

 software must not be misrepresented; you must not claim thatyou wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+## NOTE THAT ONLY THE LICENSE.MD , SECURITY.MD, COPYRIGHT.MD, UPGRADE.MD, AND CODE_OF_CONDUCT.MD FILES MAY HAVE AFFECT ON THIS REPOSITORY.NONE PRESSED CHANGES.
+CONTRIBUTORS.MD ARE PEOPLE WHO HAVE CONTRIBUTED CODE TO THIS REPO.
+NONE OF THE PEOPLE IN THE FILE ARE NOT SUPPORTING CODE.